Apricot Woolworth’s Cheesecake No-Bake Icebox Dessert with Vanilla Wafer Crust

-Why Woolworth’s Cheesecake Still Feels Fresh
+Why Apricot Woolworth’s Cheesecake No-Bake Icebox Dessert Still Feels Special

-For the Vanilla Wafer Crust
+What Makes the Vanilla Wafer Crust So Good

 - 2 cups vanilla wafer crumbs, about 45 wafers